Vice President-elect Harris to resign her Senate seat Monday | Politics

 Aides to the California Democrat confirmed the timing and said Gov. Gavin Newsom was aware of her decision, clearing the way for him to appoint fellow Democrat Alex Padilla, now California's secretary of state, to serve the final two years of Harris' term.

-Padilla will be the first Latino senator from California, where about 40% of residents are Hispanic.
+Padilla will be the first Latino senator from California, where about 40 per cent of residents are Hispanic.
 Newsom announced his choice in December, following intense lobbying for the rare Senate vacancy from the nation's most populous state.

 Harris will give no farewell Senate floor speech.
-The Senate is not scheduled to reconvene until Tuesday, the eve of Inauguration Day.
+The Senate is not scheduled to reconvene until Tuesday, the eve of Inauguration Day, two weeks after supporters of outgoing President Donald Trump stormed the Capitol as lawmakers were meeting to affirm Biden's election victory.

-Harris will be the first Black woman and first woman of South Asian descent to serve as vice president, but her Senate departure leaves the chamber's roster without a Black woman.
-Harris was just the second Black woman senator, winning her California election 17 years after Democrat Carol Moseley Braun finished a single term representing Illinois.
+Harris is the first woman ever elected vice president — and the first Black woman and first woman of South Asian descent to serve in that office.
+But her Senate departure leaves the chamber's roster without a Black woman.
+Harris was just the second Black female senator, winning her California election 17 years after Democrat Carol Moseley Braun finished a single term representing Illinois.

 Among many potential successors to Harris, Newsom passed over at least two prominent Black women, U.S. Reps.
 Karen Bass and Barbara Lee.
 Bass also was among Biden's finalists for running mate.